 - A 488 language course.
-(Note: these courses are offered through the Department of Foreign and Classical Languages at various times)
+(Note: these courses are offered through the Department of Languages, Cultures, and International Trade at various times)

-- An examination offered through the Department of Philosophy.
+- An examination offered through the School of History and Philosophy.

-- A Directed Readings course offered either by the Department of Philosophy (PHIL 591) or (subject to approval by the Graduate Director) another academic unit, in which a philosophic text is translated and a final piece of research is produced.
+- A Directed Readings course offered either by the Philosophy graduate programs (PHIL 591) or (subject to approval by the Graduate Director) another academic unit, in which a philosophic text is translated and a final piece of research is produced.

 - The student may appeal to the Director of Graduate Studies:

-- To produce a translation of a previously untranslated text or article under professional guidance, whether within or outside the Philosophy Department.
+- To produce a translation of a previously untranslated text or article under professional guidance, whether within or outside the Philosophy program.

 - For special dispensation, having already demonstrated sufficient competence in a language or research tool.

 - A written comprehensive examination of up to five hours in length, dealing with the formulations and solutions of the persistent problems of philosophy as treated by major thinkers, from Thales to the end of the 19th Century.
 Normally, this examination should be taken no later than at the beginning of one’s third semester of residence.
 Students who have incompletes older than one month may not sit for this exam.
 (Students are expected to make up incomplete grades within one month of completion of the course in which the incomplete was awarded.)
 The Graduate Committee may address special considerations.
-Students preparing for the exam should consult the Department’s Study Guide, available in the Graduate Secretary’s Office.
-The History Comprehensive exam will be offered once each year in the Fall Semester.
-The Comprehensive examination papers will be read by members of the Department’s faculty.
-These readers will submit to the Department’s Director of Graduate Studies a ‘high pass,’ ‘pass,’ ‘low pass’, or ‘fail’ recommendation.
+Students preparing for the exam should consult the Program’s Study Guide, available in the Graduate Secretary’s Office.
+The comprehensive exam will be offered once each year in the Fall Semester.
+The Comprehensive examination papers will be read by members of the Philosophy Faculty.
+These readers will submit to the Program’s Director of Graduate Studies a ‘high pass,’ ‘pass,’ ‘low pass’, or ‘fail’ recommendation.
 Students may petition the Graduate Director to retake the exam in the spring.
-A student may also petition the Graduate Director to complete a terminal M.A.
+A student may also petition the Graduate Director to complete a terminal M.A. in Philosophy.
 The Graduate Committee will make the final decision on petitions.

 - Fulfillment of a research writing requirement by either of the following.
 In general, this requirement should be met no later than the end of one’s second year of residence.

-- Presentation of an acceptable thesis, 50-75 pages in text length, to be written under the direction of a member of the Department.
-Six thesis hours is the maximum number of hours that can count for credit for the Master’s degree (paragraph A, above).
+- Presentation of an acceptable thesis, 50-75 pages in text length, to be written under the direction of a faculty member of the program.
+Six thesis credit hours is the maximum number of hours that can count for credit for the Master’s in Philosophy degree (paragraph A, above).
 A preliminary draft stating the thesis title, describing the problem to be investigated, the method to be used, the outline of the study, and a preliminary bibliography must be prepared in advance for the thesis advisor.
-An instruction booklet should be secured from the Graduate School or the Department Graduate Secretary, which specifies the proper form for these documents.
+An instruction booklet should be secured from the Graduate School or the Program Graduate Secretary, which specifies the proper form for these documents.

-- For a terminal M.A., the student may present three edited research papers, written in connection with graduate courses or seminars under three different individuals (whose prior approval must be obtained), to a special committee of three members, only one of whom may be an individual under whom the papers were originally written.
+- For a terminal M.A. in Philosophy, the student may present three edited research papers, written in connection with graduate courses or seminars under three different individuals (whose prior approval must be obtained), to a special committee of three members, only one of whom may be an individual under whom the papers were originally written.

-The Ph.D. degree in philosophy is designed to prepare students for college teaching and for research in their field of study.
-In order to receive the Ph.D. degree the student must fulfill the following requirements:
+The Ph.D. degree in Philosophy is designed to prepare students for college teaching and for research in their field of study.
+In order to receive the Ph.D. in Philosophy degree the student must fulfill the following requirements:

-- Completion of 30 semester hours of work beyond the M.A. level including:
+- Completion of 30 credit hours of work beyond the M.A. level including:

 Students, as part of their required coursework in the Ph.D. program, must take one course in each of the following areas as Course Distribution Requirements: Ancient/Medieval Philosophy, Modern Philosophy, 19th Century Philosophy, 20th Century Philosophy.
 The 19th and 20th Century Philosophy requirements must include one course taken in the American tradition and one course in the Continental Tradition.